The Chicago Way: Production

 Wentworth Miller speaking at the 2016 San Diego Comic-Con International in San Diego, California.

 "The Chicago Way" was written by Sarah Nicole Jones and Ray Utarnachitt; it was directed by Ralph Hemecker.
-Jones and Utarnachitt began writing the episode on September 29, 2016, and finished the day before the day entered preperation.
-Preperation on the episode ended on October 12, with a break for Canadian Thanksgiving on October 10.
+Jones and Utarnachitt began writing the episode on September 29, 2016, and finished the day before the day entered preparation.
+Preparation on the episode ended on October 12, with a break for Canadian Thanksgiving on October 10.
 Shooting ran from October 13 through October 24.
 The title of the episode is a reference to the film The Untouchables, additionally the episode also featured several references to the film.

 The episode stars Caity Lotz, Matt Letscher, Brandon Routh, Arthur Darvill, Nick Zano, Franz Drameh, Dominic Purcell, Amy Pemberton, Victor Garber, and Maisie Richardson-Sellers as Sara Lance, Eobard Thawne, Ray Palmer, Rip Hunter, Nate Haywood, Jefferson Jackson, Mick Rory, Gideon (voice), Martin Stein, and Amaya Jiwe.
 The episode guest stars John Barrowman, Neal McDonough, and Wentworth Miller reprising their respective roles as Malcolm Merlyn, Damien Dahrk, and Leonard Snart.
 The episode was Millers first appearance in Legends of Tomorrow season two.
 He had previously appeared in the first season as a series regular.
 Barrowman had previously appeared as Malcolm in Arrow, the parent series of Legends of Tomorrow.
 The episode also features fictionalized versions of Al Capone and Eliot Ness portrayed by Isaac Keoughan and Cole Vigue respectively.